Timeline of reactions to the 2020 Hong Kong national security law (February 2021): Paralegal involved in helping 12 activists flee to Taiwan charged under National Security Law

 National Security Department of the Hong Kong Police charged a 29-year-old paralegal, Chan Tsz-wah, for allegedly conspiring with Jimmy Lai to assist Andy Li, one of the 12 Hong Kong activists, to cross the border to Taiwan.
 In addition, the police accused him of conspiring with Lai, his former assistant Mark Simon, and Finn Lau, who was exiled overseas, to use Stand with Hong Kong to request foreign institutions to impose sanctions on China and the Hong Kong officials, which violated the national security law.
 Chan was charged with one count of 'conspiracy to collude with foreign or foreign forces to endanger national security' and 'conspiracy to assist criminals' and was escorted to West Kowloon Magistrates' Court in the afternoon.
 It is reported that the police had requested the bank to freeze the offshore account of the person belonging to HSBC during the investigation.
-He cannot released on bail.
+He cannot be released on bail.

 In addition, the police arrested Lai in Stanley Prison on the previous night, on suspicion of assisting Li to escape to Taiwan.